-At sun-up the next morning Peter Rabbit and Jumper the Hare were on hand promptly for their next lesson.
+At sun-up the next morning Peter Rabbit and Jumper the Hare were on hand promptly for their next learning session.
 Mother Nature smiled as she saw the eager curiosity shining in their eyes.
 She didn’t wait for them to ask questions.
-“Yesterday,” said she, “I told you about your water-loving cousin, the Marsh Rabbit.
+“Yesterday,” she said, “I told you about your water-loving cousin, the Marsh Rabbit.
 You have another relative down there in the Sunny South who is almost as fond of the water.
 Some folks call him the Swamp Rabbit.
 Others call him the Swamp Hare.
 The latter is really the best name for him, because he is a true Hare.
 He lives in swamps instead of marshes, but he is a splendid swimmer and fond of the water.
 When he is chased by an enemy he makes for the nearest point or stream.”

 “How big is he?” asked Jumper.

 “Just about your size, Jumper, and perhaps a little bit heavier” replied Mother Nature.
 Because his hair lies much smoother than yours, you probably would look a little bit bigger if you were sitting beside him.
 As with his cousin, the Marsh Rabbit, the hair on his feet is thin.
 His toes are rather long and he can spread them widely, which is a great help in swimming.
 He doesn’t have to take to the water as his little cousin does, for he is a very good runner.
 However, he does take to it as the easiest way of getting rid of those who are chasing him.
 The Marsh Rabbit and the Swamp Hare are the only members of your family in all the Great World who are fond of the water and who are at home in it.
 Now, who shall I tell you about next?”

 “Our biggest cousins,” cried Peter and Jumper together.
 “The ones you told us yesterday are bigger than Jumper,” added Peter.
 “It is hard to believe that there can be any much bigger than he.”